vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ### 4- Is it possible to edit a Tool?<br>
 Yes it is.
 Hover over the tool in the left panel.
 The edit button will become visible.

+### 5- Can the app display mathematical and scientific notation?<br>
+Yes.
+The app has LaTeX support.
+But you will need to instruct the model to use LaTex.
+Please add an instruction to the system message when creating Ai Tools e.g. Use LaTeX notation for mathematical or scientific expressions only.

 <br>

 ## How to load your own models into Ollama locally (not up to the cloud)